siestaw/Laterna/README.md

 # 🛋️ Laterna (Server)

-**Laterna** is a lightweight REST API for sharing HEX color codes between 2 (or more) lamps, written in go.
+**Laterna** is a simple and lightweight REST API for viewing and setting HEX color codes over the web, written in go.

 > [!NOTE]
 > This project was developed with my own use case in mind.